CONSERVATION BIOLOGY RESEARCH

 Bird Conservation

-Birds play important roles in the ecosystems of Trans-Pecos Texas as pollinators, seed dispersers, and as a prey source for other birds and mammals.
+Birds play important roles in the ecosystems of the Trans-Pecos as pollinators, seed dispersers, and as a prey source for other birds and mammals.
 Increased urbanization, habitat fragmentation, and climate change have all been linked to declining bird diversity and changes in migratory habits across the globe.
-Now, more than ever, understanding the community of birds in west Texas is important, as they can be excellent indicators of the overall health of the environment.
+Now, more than ever, understanding the community of birds in West Texas is important, as they can be excellent indicators of the overall health of the environment.

 Carnivores